 Water Tables In Sensory Play:

 Water tables are great for sensory play.
 Despite it’s name, water tables are not JUST for water!
 There are so many possibilities for messy play with a water table.
 Goop, moon dough, birdseed, shaving cream…the possibilities for sensory and textural play are endless!
 A water table is not just for outdoor play during the summer months.
 We love bringing our sand and water table indoors during the cooler months and playing with bigger items like seashells, animal figures in play dough, mixing flour and a bit of water.

-We love this Step2 Water Table for its large basin, the added water wheel (How fun to pour sand and watch it fall!).
+We love this Step2 Water Table (affiliate link) for its large basin, the added water wheel (How fun to pour sand and watch it fall!).
 So many senses can be addressed with water table play.
 We explored the textures of fall with a Fall Themed Water Table.
 Since we’ve added our water table to our play, we’ve had so much sensory play fun!

 Sensory Tools in a sensory bin

 There are many materials that can be added to a bin or low tray and used as a sensory tool.
 Some of these can be very inexpensive, making them great tools for sensory exploration.
 Incorporate these materials into multisensory learning, too.